 As I mentioned earlier, the lack of Flash support isn’t really an issue for me as I don’t play flash games and you can usually watch videos in other ways, plus sites are getting around this restriction and moving to html5 options too.
 Although when you are browsing and encounter missing content/functionality due to lack of flash, it is frustrating each time it happens!

 iPlayer works very well via the browser and downloaded video podcasts look good on it too, which make for great entertainment options for using the iPad to watch video while on the move travelling or away at a hotel.
-I’ve not personally watched anything as long as a movie (I’m a film fan and prefer my movies on a big screen while sat on the sofa), presumably you wouldn’t want to hold the iPad that long, but if it’s in an iPad stand or case of some kind, that should be fine.
+I’ve not personally watched anything as long as a movie (I’m a film fan and prefer my movies on a big screen while sitting on the sofa), presumably you wouldn’t want to hold the iPad that long, but if it’s in an iPad stand or case of some kind, that should be fine.

-So far there’s some decent apps, but I’d say the iPad could really do with some more “killer apps”, I’m expecting there to be many more giving your iPad more functionality/uses coming out as developers really get to grips with iOS as a tablet-sized platform — although I did kind of expect this to happen faster a bit faster than it has, but there are signs of this happening with the likes of Flipboard iPad App which turns browsing into more of a newspaper-like experience.
+So far there are some decent apps, but I’d say the iPad could really do with some more “killer apps”, I’m expecting there to be many more giving your iPad more functionality/uses coming out as developers really get to grips with iOS as a tablet-sized platform — although I did kind of expect this to happen faster a bit faster than it has, but there are signs of this happening with the likes of Flipboard iPad App which turns browsing into more of a newspaper-like experience.

-Although, there are a certain number of apps that are combining iPhone and iPad version into one, so you only have to buy them once, but unfortunately there seems to be lots of apps out there that are separating the two platforms and making you pay twice assuming you also have an iPhone, in fact the iPad versions are typically many times more expensive too — a bit of a cheek given that in a lot of cases the only difference is a higher resolution rendering of the graphics and the factor of the price increase doesn’t often match the resolution increase.
+Although there are a certain number of apps that are combining iPhone and iPad version into one, so you only have to buy them once, but unfortunately there seems to be lots of apps out there that are separating the two platforms and making you pay twice assuming you also have an iPhone, in fact, the iPad versions are typically many times more expensive too — a bit of a cheek given that in a lot of cases the only difference is a higher resolution rendering of the graphics and the factor of the price increase doesn’t often match the resolution increase.

-Gaming is pretty good and I’ve definitely found myself playing more games than i did on the iPhone (which was very rare for me), some types of games really work well with a larger touchscreen, in many cases even the upscaled iPhone version look decent too, but the iPad versions look very good indeed, some of my personal favourites include Pinball HD, Worms HD, Flight Control HD and Monkey Island 2: Special Edition.
+Gaming is pretty good and I’ve definitely found myself playing more games than I did on the iPhone (which was very rare for me), some types of games really work well with a larger touchscreen, in many cases even the upscaled iPhone version look decent too, but the iPad versions look very good indeed, some of my personal favourites include Pinball HD, Worms HD, Flight Control HD and Monkey Island 2: Special Edition.

-The recent Citadel app tech demo looks cool and shows off just how good the graphics can be on this device, personally I wouldn’t want to play a first person shooter using that kind of control system, but the engine itself could make a great puzzle/exploration/adventure game, I’m looking forward to seeing what comes of it!
+The recent Citadel app tech demo looks cool and shows off just how good the graphics can be on this device, personally I wouldn’t want to play a first-person shooter using that kind of control system, but the engine itself could make a great puzzle/exploration/adventure game, I’m looking forward to seeing what comes of it!

 New Computing Users?

 Also, a strange thing happened in the last few months, my mum (who has never been that interested in computers) has started playing board/puzzle/card games on the iPad and she was never interested in it until I just showed her a Ludo game app one day – interestingly she’s even started Googling for info using it and now even seems more comfortable using one of the laptops in the house!
-Clearly the iPad makes the initial start of computing usage a much easier one for those who’ve not grown up using them.
+Clearly, the iPad makes the initial start of computing usage a much easier one for those who’ve not grown up using them.

 Another interesting use for the iPad I’ve found is one in which I couldn’t easily have used a laptop.
 I found by using the integrated stand of the Marware Eco-Vue iPad Case I could essentially hang it onto the display panel of my exercise bike — once you’ve got an internet connected device like this that you can catch up on emails, Twitter, note-taking with Evernote and general web browsing to use while exercising, it helps to pass the time so much faster first thing on a morning!

-It’s definitely helped me to get back into a regular exercise routine in the last few months, so for that alone I feel that’s probably helped to pay for itself.
+It’s definitely helped me to get back into a regular exercise routine in the last few months, so for that alone, I feel that’s probably helped to pay for itself.

 iOS Software Updates